mar10/wsgidav/docs/source/reference_guide_architecture.rst

 RequestResolver
 ---------------
-Middleware ``request_resolver.RequestResolver``.
+Middleware :class:`wsgidav.request_resolver.RequestResolver`.
 Must be configured as last in `middleware_stack` config option.
-Find the mapped DAV-Provider, create a new RequestServer instance, and dispatch the request.
+Find the mapped DAV-Provider, create a new :class:`~wsgidav.request_server.RequestServer` instance, and dispatch the request.

 On init: